Alleged627/Alleged627/README.md

-- 👋 Hi, I’m @Alleged627
+- 👋 Hi, I’m Keli becker @Alleged627
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding to make the world a safer place
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me email studio627@icloud.com

 <!---
 Alleged627/Alleged627 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.